CiscoDevNet/dnav3-dev-setup-code/README.md

-## Cisco DevNet Learning Labs: Sample Code for Application Hosting and the Network
+## Cisco DevNet Learning Labs: Sample Code

 In this module you will explore different options available for running code and hosting applications at the edge of the network, directly on switches, routers and other devices.